Piyu-Pika/my_notes_app/README.md

 - 🔍 Search functionality to easily find notes
 - 🧠 AI-powered title generator for your notes
 - 💬 Chat with your notes using AI assistance
+- 🌈 Color coding for better note classification

 ## 🤖 New AI Features
 - **AI Title Generator**: Automatically generate catchy and relevant titles for your notes using Google Gemini AI
 - **Chat with Notes**: Engage in a conversation about your notes with an AI assistant, powered by Google Gemini

+## 🌈 Color Coding
+- Easily categorize and visually organize your notes with a selection of colors
+- Choose from a range of preset colors when creating or editing a note
+- Quickly identify note categories at a glance in the main notes list

 ## 📸 Screenshots
 ![ui_update](https://github.com/user-attachments/assets/3a0ade21-a683-4c3a-830a-cb76ad9c5f6a)